zhenyasav/fx/README.md

 ```

 ## Next steps
+These would be features this tool should learn to demonstrate next
 - [ ] drop in a teams manifest template
 - [ ] add SSO auth to my existing SPA / serverless app
 - [ ] add hosting / deploy ops with azure and github